This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 By Ferry

-Ferries from Kyllini Port go to Poros Port in Kefalonia all year round while ferries from Patras Port go to Sami Port in Kefalonia in the summer months.
-From Patras, you can continue your trip to Italy, with daily ferries to Bari or Ancona.
+Ferries from Kyllini Port go to Poros Port in Kefalonia all year round, while ferries from Patras Port go to Sami Port in Kefalonia in the summer months.

 The ferry coming from Kyllini arrives at Poros port.
 The yellow-white ferry has Levante Ferries written on it in black letters.